 Where Does Matcha Come From?
 Japan vs Global Origins

-Matcha comes from Japan, where it has been produced for centuries using shaded tea cultivation, careful steaming, and stone milling.
-While a growing number of countries now produce “matcha-style” green tea powders, authentic ceremonial matcha is still defined by Japanese growing regions—especially Uji, Kyoto.
+Matcha comes from Japan, where it has been produced for centuries using shaded cultivation, careful steaming, and stone-milling.
+A growing number of countries now make "matcha-style" green tea powders, but authentic ceremonial matcha is still defined by Japanese growing regions — above all Uji, Kyoto.

-When most people say “matcha”, they’re talking about shaded, steamed, and stone-milled green tea – a process perfected in Japan over centuries.
+When most people say "matcha," they mean shaded, steamed, and stone-milled green tea — a process perfected in Japan over centuries.

 Key factors